 - Upon receipt of the complaint, the vice president for academic affairs shall convene a sub-committee of the Curriculum and Academic Policies Committee to review the student’s written materials.
 This sub-committee may accept the appeal for review or determine that there is no merit to the complaint and rejects it.
 This decision is final.
 The vice president for academic affairs shall inform all parties of this decision in writing.

 - If the written complaint is accepted for review, the vice president for academic affairs transmits the written complaint and all documentation to the appropriate committee for review (the Curriculum and Academic Policies Committee for undergraduates and the Graduate Studies Committee for graduate students).
-Should the committee affirm the complaint, an action plan shall be developed in consultation with the instructor, division/program chair, and dean for curriculum and instruction to assist the instructor in addressing the concerns.
+Should the committee affirm the complaint, an action plan shall be developed in consultation with the instructor, division dean, and associate dean to assist the instructor in addressing the concerns.
 Some action plan steps could include: further professional development in a specific area, working with a faculty mentor, or more robust observations of classroom instruction.
 The vice president for academic affairs shall inform all parties, including the student and department chair, that an action has been developed to address the concerns.

-C. The student should initiate the complaint process within one semester of completion of the course.
+D. The student should initiate the complaint process within one semester of completion of the course.
 (For a course completed in the spring or summer, the complaint should be initiated no later than the fall of that same calendar year.
 For a course completed in the fall, the complaint should be initiated no later than the spring of that same academic year.)
-To request exceptions to this timeline and process due to extenuating circumstances, the student must submit a written request to the appropriate administrator for consideration—the dean for curriculum and instruction for undergraduates, or the director of graduate studies for graduate students.
+To request exceptions to this timeline and process due to extenuating circumstances, the student must submit a written request to the associate dean for consideration.

 A. The instructor of record shall have the prerogative to change a student’s final course grade within two weeks after the start of the following semester.
 The registrar shall provide procedures for such changes.